sajjadh47/wp-create-multiple-posts-pages/README.md

 ### How to use this plugin?

-Just after installing WP Edit Username plugin, Go to user profile and edit user username by clicking Edit button.
+Just after installing WP Create Multiple Posts & Pages plugin, Go to Main Menu -> Multiple Posts.

 Insert you posts / pages title in each line and set type - status - category and author.
 Click to create a blast posts.